-In general, there are few complications when it comes to childbirth.
+In general, there are a few complications when it comes to childbirth.
 Seven out of 1,000 births will involve some form of birth injury, some of which will be severe and generate a permanent disability.
 The severe forms of birth injuries include Cerebral Palsy and Erb’s Palsy.
-If you have a child with severe birth injuries, you need to contact an Ohio birth injury attorney to find out your legal rights.
-The Chester Law Group handles birth injury cases and can determine if you qualify for a personal injury settlement.
-Contact Chester Law Group at (800)218-4243.
+If you have a child with severe birth injuries in Ohio, you need to contact a birth injury lawyer immediately to find out your legal rights.

 After waiting nine months hoping that you will give birth to a healthy baby, the last thing on your mind may be whether your child will be hurt during the delivery process.
 For the most part, deliveries go off without a hitch, but in a small percentage of cases, there will be complications.
-It has been estimated that around 7 out of 1000 babies born in the United States will experience some form of birth injury.
+According to Birth Injury Statistics from Birth Injury Guide, it has been estimated that around 7 out of 1000 babies born in the United States will experience some form of birth injury.
 Some birth injuries may be minor and can be corrected while others are devastating and remain for a lifetime.
 If you have had a child with a birth injury, contact the Chester Law Group to discuss your legal rights.
-An experienced birth injury attorney can guide you through the steps necessary for a Personal injury settlement.
+An experienced birth injury attorney can guide you through the steps necessary for a personal injury settlement.

 What is the Difference Between a Birth Injury and a Birth Defect?

-You should know that there is a distinction between a birth injury and a birth defect.
-Birth injuries are defined as a complication of the birthing process such as a breech problem or a birth canal that is too small to allow passage of the fetus.
+There is a distinction between a birth injury and a birth defect.
+Birth injuries are defined as a complication of the birthing process such as a breach problem or a birth canal that is too small to allow passage of the fetus.
 On the other hand, birth defects come from something that happened during pregnancy such as a genetic complication, alcohol use, smoking, or use of prescription medication.

-- Sometimes, the baby’s shoulder gets behind the pelvis.
-This causes tearing of the nerves to the arm, hand and fingers on that side.
+- The baby’s shoulder can get behind the pelvis.
+This causes tearing of the nerves to the arm, hand, and fingers on that side.
 This causes Erb’s Palsy.

-- Sometimes, there is a lack of oxygen to areas of the brain that control motor movements.
+- There can also be a lack of oxygen to areas of the brain that control motor movements.
 This causes some neurons to die, generating Cerebral Palsy.
 This damaged motor system causes improper muscle movement involving standing, walking, posture, and speech impairment.

 If you believe your child has a birth injury, you will have to prove that the doctor was careless and this carelessness led to the injury to your child.
 In particular, what you will need to do is: